As of spring 2012 we have 55 regular faculty.

 Q: What study abroad programs are available for this major/minor?

 A: The programs available to students are the following:

 Students must choose at least one of the programs listed.
-Please note that the Fiji program alone will not satisfy the study abroad requirement – it must be done in conjunction with another three-week program (usually Australia or New Zealand).
+Please note that the Fiji program alone will not satisfy the study abroad requirement – it must be done in conjunction with another three-week program (usually New Zealand).
 Other study abroad programs do not fulfill this requirement.
 Independent travel, even as enrolled as an independent study with ASU faculty, also cannot be substituted for this requirement.
 Please do not enter this major or minor if this requirement will be a problem for you, as exceptions are rarely, if ever, given.
 However, we do strongly encourage students to pursue additional study abroad and travel experiences as they can, and will work with students to help them gain degree credit for these.
 For students with compelling, documented reasons why they cannot travel, alternative arrangements will be made.
 Any exceptions to this requirement are only allowed if approved in writing by the degree director.
 See the School of Human Evolution and Social Change's academic advisors for more information.

 Q: Are there ways to help offset the costs of the study abroad requirement?

 A: Under federal law, study abroad program costs, including airfares and program fees, are covered by financial aid, just like other educational expenses.
 The Center for Global Education Services can help you budget and prepare for financial aid.
 Also note, the costs of study abroad are the only additional fees above regular tuition paid by students in the global health programs.
 In the larger picture, this represents a very modest level of additional expenses; other undergraduate public health-related programs often apply significant additional program fees or differential tuition.
 Please refer to our study abroad FAQs on planning and financing your program.

 Q: Are there any summer or winter study abroad programs?